-In connection with our audit of the Standalone Ind AS financial statements ourresponsibility is to read the Other information identified above when it becomesavailable and in doing so consider whether the Other information is materially inconsistent withthe Standalone Ind AS financial statements or our knowledge obtained in the audit orotherwise appears to be materially misstated.
+In connection with our audit of the Standalone financial statementsour responsibility is to read the other information identified above when it becomesavailable and in doing so consider whether the other information is materiallyinconsistent with the financial statements or our knowledge obtained in the audit orotherwise appears to be materially misstated.
 If based on the work we have performed weconclude that there is a material misstatement of this other information we are requiredto report that fact.
 However as the Board's Report is not made available to us we havenothing to report.

 Management's Responsibility for Standalone Ind AS Financial Statements:

-i) We did not audit the financial statements/ information of FoodProcessing Machinery Unit Au- rangabad included in these Standalone Ind AS financialstatements of the Company whose financial statements/financial information reflect totalassets of Rs.
-1239.19 lakhs as at March 31 2021 and total revenues of Rs.
-1928.10 lakhsfor the year ended on that date.
-The financial statements/ information of this branchhas been au- dited by the branch auditor M/s Modi & Agrawal Chartered AccountantsAurangabad whose report has been furnished to us and our opinion in so far as it relatesto the amounts and disclosures included in respect of this unit are based solely on thereport of such branch auditor.
+i) We did not audit the financial statements/infor- mation of FoodProcessing Machinery Unit Au- rangabad included in these Standalone Ind AS financialstatements of the Company whose fi- nancial statements/financial information reflect totalassets of Rs.
+2986.69 lakhs as at March 31 2022 and total revenues of Rs.
+728.25 lakhsfor the year ended on that date.
+The financial state- ments/ information of this branchhas been au- dited by the branch auditor M/s Modi & Agrawal Chartered AccountantsAurangabad whose report has been furnished to us and our opinion in so far as it relatesto the amounts and disclo- sures included in respect of this unit are based solely on thereport of such branch auditor.

 Report on Other Legal & Regulatory Requirements: